Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![Import Media Output for Images](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/95ea0c9b-710a-4d49-b3db-373c17e20a91)

-### **B. Video Route**
+### **6. Video Route**

-- (UI Browser) Locate the video containing the object to be tracked on your computer.
+1. (UI Browser) Locate the video containing the object to be tracked on your computer.
 The video could be in the various formats accepted by MATLAB's VideoReader, but the import process will convert a copy of it to MP4.

 	![Test Video in Repository](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/6ad786d5-0cf0-442e-ab1d-e18d9fee6481)

-- (UI Browser) Choose the path to import the video into.
+2. (UI Browser) Choose the path to import the video into.
 Clicking **Cancel** will place it in the default location `{project-root}/media/videos/`.

 	![Imported Test Video](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/7f6baed5-41c6-4e2f-85b5-876494921175)

-- When prompted to undistort the video, type `y` in the command window to begin the undistortion process.
+3. When prompted to undistort the video, type `y` in the command window to begin the undistortion process.
 Otherwise, type `n` to skip directly to frame extraction without undistortion.

     ```
     NOTE: Undistortion requires distortion coefficients from BCT in merged format as produced by "calib_process_results.m".
     Undistort the imported video? (y/n): n
     ```

-#### **i.
-No Undistortion Sub-Route**
+#### **7. No Undistortion Sub-Route**

-- (UI Browser) Choose directory into which you wish to extract the video frames, or click **Cancel** to place them in the default directory `{project-root}/media/frames/`.
+1. (UI Browser) Choose directory into which you wish to extract the video frames, or click **Cancel** to place them in the default directory `{project-root}/media/frames/`.

-- Choose the extension of the extracted frames.
+2. Choose the extension of the extracted frames.

     ```
     Supported Image Formats = .jpg, .png, .tif, .bmp